 Finally, state and foreign laws may apply generally to the privacy and security of information we maintain, and may differ from each other in significant ways, thus complicating compliance efforts.
 For example, the California Consumer Privacy Act of 2018 (CCPA), which took effect on January 1, 2020, gives California residents expanded rights to access and require deletion of their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 In addition, the CCPA allows enforcement by the California Attorney General, with fines set at \$2,500 per violation (i.e., per person) or \$7,500 per intentional violation, and authorizes private lawsuits to recover statutory damages for certain data breaches.
 While it exempts some data regulated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and certain clinical trials data, the CCPA, to the extent applicable to our business and operations, may increase our compliance costs and potential liability with respect to other personal information we collect about California residents.
 Some observers note that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the U.S., which could increase our potential liability and adversely affect our business.
-For example, in March 2021, Virginia enacted the Virginia Consumer Data Protection Act (CDPA), a comprehensive privacy statute that becomes effective on January 1, 2023 and shares similarities with the CCPA, the CPRA, and legislation proposed in other states, and in June 2021, Colorado enacted a similar law, the Colorado Privacy Act (CPA), which becomes effective July 1, 2023.
+For example, Virginia, Utah, Colorado, and Connecticut have enacted comprehensive privacy statutes that become effective in 2023.
 Additionally, a new privacy law, the California Privacy Rights Act (CPRA), was approved by California voters in the November 3, 2020 election.
 The CPRA will significantly modify the CCPA.
 It will become effective January 1, 2023, and enforcement is expected to commence July 1, 2023.
-The CPRA and these other state
+The U.S. federal government also is contemplating federal privacy legislation.
+The CPRA and these other laws create further uncertainty and may require us to incur additional costs and expenses.